Paige (wrestler): Business ventures

 In September 2015, Bevis co-launched a coffee company called The Dark Gypsy with Blackcraft Cult clothing company owners Bobby Schubenski and Jim Somers.
 However, in October 2016, Bevis tweeted that she was no longer affiliated with the company.

-In December 2017, Paige launched an online clothing store under her real name, Saraya, at TheSarayaStore.com.
+In December 2017, Paige launched an online clothing store under her real name, Saraya.
 She also announced that she would extend her brand to a brick and mortar store.
 On 26 February 2018, she held the grand opening of The Saraya Store in Anaheim, California.
 Soon after, Saraya Jade Cosmetics, a makeup line, was introduced.
 Saraya Jade Cosmetics launched on 16 November 2018.
 In 2019, she partnered with Hot Topic to launch an exclusive makeup collection.

 Personal life

 Bevis resides in Los Angeles and previously lived in Orlando, Florida.

 On a 2015 episode of the WWE reality television show Total Divas, Bevis acknowledged having previously "been with another woman".
 She was engaged to American musician Kevin Skaff, best known as the guitarist of A Day to Remember, in early 2016; they split up at an unknown date.
-She became engaged to Mexican wrestler Alberto Del Rio in October 2016, and referred to him as her husband during this time and many news outlets stated they had been married after a 5 month engagement, they ended their relationship in late 2017.
+She became engaged to Mexican wrestler Alberto Del Rio in October 2016, and referred to him as her husband during this time, and many news outlets stated they had been married after a 5 month engagement; they ended their relationship in late 2017.
 From 2018 to December 2024, Bevis was in a relationship with American musician Ronnie Radke, best known as the lead singer of Falling in Reverse.
 She has since appeared in two Falling in Reverse music videos and performed backing vocals on their song "Bad Guy".

 Bevis cites "Stone Cold" Steve Austin, Alundra Blayze, Edge, Bret Hart, Lita, Bull Nakano, and Rikishi as some of her favourite wrestlers.
-She suffers from scoliosis but was unaware that she had the condition until after signing with WWE, when a trainer noticed that her back looked "wrong".
+She has scoliosis but was unaware that she had the condition until after signing with WWE, when a trainer noticed that her back looked "wrong".
 During her time in NXT, she was in a car accident and required surgery.
 She has several tattoos, one of which is dedicated to her younger brother who died when she was 13.

 In March 2017, private nude photos and sex tapes from 2013 featuring Bevis with fellow wrestlers Brad Maddox (her then-boyfriend) and Xavier Woods were leaked online.
 She responded that she was "looking into the future and being happy" and that she was hoping her "mistake could help people's future[s]".
 She later revealed that she suffered from "stress-induced anorexia" and considered suicide due to the incident.